 Dab your chosen mud/grime colours on the boxes, focusing on areas around the bottoms, edges and hinges.
 Using two different colours will get a richer, more realistic effect.

 You can also dab with metallic silver to get the impression of metal showing through, Try it around hinges and on hazard strip areas.

 It's important not to overdo the weathering, start with a little, you can easily add more.

 Paint in any details like grenades, ammunition etc with the right colours.

-Cover the entire model in a light brown or black wash (example, GW devlan mud or watered down Nuln Oil).
+Cover the entire model in a light brown or black wash (for example, GW devlan mud or watered down Nuln Oil).
 You want the wash just in the recessed areas, so remove any excess wash from flat surfaces by drying the brush and dabbing it onto areas with excessive wash.

 Add Rust to metal areas if desired.
 We’ve used ModelMates Rust Effect, but you can get a similar effect with other products or with brown/orange/yellow paints.

 We hope you find this tutorial useful!

 Feel free to comment or email us with any questions, suggestions for future Brush Tip articles, or examples of your work where you've applied these techniques!